omarkohl/rationality-freiburg.de/website/content/events/2026-07-17-the-100th-meetup/_index.md

 ## What will we do?

-Come and celebrate 100 events and over 4 years of Rationality Freiburg with us.
+Come and celebrate 100 events and over 4 years of Rationality Freiburg with us!
-There will be cake.
-More details to follow.
+True to our traditions, this will not just be a party — we will have actual exercises and discussions.
+But there will also be time to eat cake and chat.

 ## Organization